Olvhammar/dicke-switched-receiver/Documentation/Code_explanation.rst

 Alternatives to sync bus switching
 ''''''''''''''''''''''''''''''''''
 Currently the mixer in the front-end of the system is controlled by a sync bus, which in turn sends the state signals (sig or ref) to the GPIO of the Ettus USRP.
-The optimal method, with GNU Radios unpredictable processing delay in mind, would be to instead having the software controlling the mixer instead of external hardware.
+The optimal method, with GNU Radios unpredictable processing delay in mind, would be to instead having the GNURadio-FFTS software controlling the mixer instead of external systems.
 This would allow for precise sample timing and thus I would be able to remove short delay I have introduced to make sure FFTs do not overlap.